supersetcc/space-and-event/README.md

-# Understanding Space and Event - From the Business Perspective
+# Understanding Space, Event, and Business Strategy

 ## Table of Contents
 - Overview